Complex Wannier centers and drifting Wannier functions in non-Hermitian Hamiltonians: Abstract

 \section{Abstract}

 The extension of topological band theory to non-Hermitian Hamiltonians with line energy gaps remains largely unexplored, despite early indications of rich underlying physics.
-In this setting, Wilson loops—the quantities underlying polarization—generally become nonunitary, yet the physical consequences of this nonunitarity have remained unclear.
-Within the framework of biorthonormal quantum mechanics, we introduce the concept of complex Wannier centers, defined from the gauge-invariant eigenvalues of nonunitary Wilson loops.
-Complex Wannier centers acquire physical meaning through reciprocity breaking in their associated Wannier functions: when the centroid of a Wannier function shifts into the complex plane, it acquires an effective momentum offset that produces directional drift over time.
+In these systems, Wilson loops, the objects characterizing polarization, become nonunitary.
+Yet, the physical consequences of this nonunitarity have remained unclear.
+Using biorthonormal quantum mechanics, we introduce the concept of complex Wannier centers, defined from the gauge-invariant eigenvalues of nonunitary Wilson loops.
+Complex Wannier centers acquire physical meaning through the breaking of reciprocity in their associated Wannier functions.
+When the centroid of a Wannier function shifts into the complex plane, it acquires an effective momentum offset that produces directional drift over time.
 We analyze how symmetries constrain complex Wannier centers and identify symmetry-protected Wannier configurations in pseudo-Hermitian Hamiltonians, where the centers are either real or form complex-conjugate pairs, as determined by conserved ``Krein signatures'' of the projected metric operator of pseudo-Hermiticity.
 We further show that the Krein structure of the Wilson loop can establish a bulk–boundary correspondence: in a system with anticommuting pseudo-Hermitian metric and (pseudo) inversion symmetries, the behavior of complex Wannier centers predicts the existence of a filling anomaly in the occupied bands and whether the resulting edge modes experience gain or loss.
-Finally, we propose a photonic waveguide implementation of this system that enables experimental tests of our predictions.
+Finally, we propose an implementation of this system that enables experimental tests of our predictions.